 A party must produce all documents that are responsive to a proper document request and in its 'possession, custody or control'.107 Consequently, a party must only produce documents held by a subsidiary, parent or other third party if the party can be deemed to be in control of such documents.108

 Alternatives to litigation

 i Overview of alternatives to litigation

 Parties seeking to resolve a dispute outside the courtroom may do so through arbitration and mediation.
-As noted above, the Superior Court has a compulsory alternative dispute resolution (compulsory ADR) programme.112 With limited exceptions, every civil case filed in the Superior Court is subject to this compulsory ADR programme.113 The programme permits parties to choose the format of the ADR, which may include one of the following options: arbitration, mediation and neutral assessment.
+As noted above, the Superior Court has a compulsory alternative dispute resolution (ADR) programme.109 With limited exceptions, every civil case filed in the Superior Court is subject to this compulsory ADR programme.110 The programme permits parties to choose the format of the ADR, which may include one of the following options: arbitration, mediation and neutral assessment.
 If parties cannot agree upon a format, the default format is mediation.
-In addition, in the Court of Chancery, judges are authorised to sit as mediators in disputes that are pending in the Court of Chancery or have been filed for the purpose of court mediation.114 Finally, the Delaware Rapid Arbitration Act provides Delaware business entities with a streamlined and cost-effective process by which to resolve business disputes through voluntary arbitration.115 These programmes allow parties to resolve their disputes efficiently while maintaining a greater level of confidentiality than litigation typically affords.
+In addition, in the Court of Chancery, judges are authorised to sit as mediators in disputes that are pending in the Court of Chancery or have been filed for the purpose of court mediation.111 Finally, the Delaware Rapid Arbitration Act provides Delaware business entities with a streamlined and cost-effective process by which to resolve business disputes through voluntary arbitration.112 These programmes allow parties to resolve their disputes efficiently while maintaining a greater level of confidentiality than litigation typically affords.

 - the parties must have a written agreement to submit their controversy to arbitration;

 - the agreement to arbitrate must expressly reference the DRAA;

 - the agreement to arbitrate must be governed by Delaware law;